GSA-TTS/identity-dev-docs/_pages/testing.md

       - name: Visible Photo Characteristics
 ```

+**NOTES:**

-**NOTE:** Even if you put all passing information into the test yaml file it will still produce an error.
-There are configurations of the above yaml file that cannot happen in real vendor responses.
+- There are configurations of the above yaml file that cannot happen in real vendor responses.
 It is possible there will be unexpected outcomes in those cases.
+- When using the `yaml` files for local dev, only the yml file supplied to the `back` is evaluated.

 ### Personal information verification